-When a student fails to meet the academic good standing requirements, the Office of the Deans will place the student on academic probation and will recommend specific terms and timeframes for improvement.
-A student placed on their first academic probation will also be placed on financial aid warning.
+When a student fails to meet the academic good standing requirements, the appropriate Office of the Dean places the student on academic probation and recommends specific terms and timeframes for improvement.
+A student placed on their first academic probation is also be placed on financial aid warning.

 Students on financial aid warning are eligible to receive Title IV funds for the period of enrollment to which their academic probation applies.
-Failure to satisfy the terms to return to good academic standing as stated by the Office of the Deans will result in students being placed on financial aid suspension until they return to good academic standing.
+Failure to satisfy the terms to return to good academic standing as stated by the appropriate Office of the Dean results in students being placed on financial aid suspension until they return to good academic standing.